sunfounder/pico-2w-kit/docs/source/pyproject/py_rfid_music_player.rst

 7.8 RFID Music Player
 ==========================

-In this project, we'll create an **RFID Music Player** using the Raspberry Pi Pico 2w, an MFRC522 RFID reader, a passive buzzer, and WS2812 RGB LEDs.
+In this project, we'll create an **RFID Music Player** using the Raspberry Pi Pico 2 W, an MFRC522 RFID reader, a passive buzzer, and WS2812 RGB LEDs.
 By writing musical notes to RFID tags, we'll read them back and have the Pico play the corresponding melody while displaying colorful LED effects.
 This project combines RFID technology with music generation, allowing you to store and share melodies on RFID cards or key fobs.

 **Required Components**